 Growth Mindset: Where people believe they can change their ability over time.
 Through effort and learning their ability can be cultivated and developed throughout their lives.
 Things can be developed, increased through effort, persistence and structuring.

 What mindset do you bring to cycling?
-Do you have a fixed mindset where you believe you can’t ride up uphills any faster?
+Do you have a fixed mindset where you believe you can’t ride up hills any faster?
 Or down hills for that matter?
 Or do you see everything you do training making incremental improvements over time?
 I’m going to get into how to change from a fixed mindset to a growth mindset.
-Whichever one you believe best describes your approach to cycling stay with me because if you believe you posses a growth mindset for cycling you may have a fixed mindset in other areas of cycling, such as flexibility, or even your life, just like I am finding out now about my approach to learning French.
+Whichever one you believe best describes your approach to cycling stay with me because if you believe you possess a growth mindset for cycling you may have a fixed mindset in other areas of cycling, such as flexibility, or even your life, just like I am finding out now about my approach to learning French.

 So how can you change from fixed to growth?

 Awareness and looking at the task in a different way.
 So by the very fact now that you have probably or probably will figure out what mindset you approach your cycling and other things.
-The arenas of its existence and the alternative is enough to start chaining the way you approach your cycling.
+The areas of its existence and the alternative is enough to start chaining the way you approach your cycling.
 I know for me it has shifted the way I approach French lessons.

 Enhancing your mind as a performance tool through harnessing your motivation at specific points during a race or training can give you a quick boost in your physical output, and checking and adjusting your mindset from fixed to growth can change your entire approach to training and open up more opportunities to get better at the sport we love.